Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline TI

 and different independent nontrivial 0D block-states can be labeled by different group elements of the following quotient group

-We notice that the classifications of 2D crystalline topological phases protected by $p2$ symmetry for systems with both spinless and spin-1/2 fermions are identical.
-Now we give a comprehension of this issue: for systems with both spinless and spin-1/2 fermions (for 0D blocks, $\bs{R}^2=1$ and $\bs{R}^2=-1$, respectively), the group structure of the symmetry group on 0D blocks are identical: direct product of $U^f(1)$ charge conservation and $\mathbb{Z}_2$ on-site symmetry (by 2-fold rotational symmetry acting internally): $U^f(1)\times\mathbb{Z}_2$.
-We explicitly formulate the $U^f(1)$ charge conservation and $\mathbb{Z}_2$ on-site symmetry as:
+We notice that the classifications of 2D crystalline TI protected by $p2$ symmetry for both spinless and spin-1/2 fermions are identical.
+Now we give a comprehension of this issue: for both spinless and spin-1/2 fermions ($\bs{R}^2=1$ and $\bs{R}^2=-1$, respectively), the group structures of the total symmetry groups are identical: direct product of $U^f(1)$ charge conservation and 2-fold rotation symmetry: $U^f(1)\times C_2$.
+We explicitly formulate the $U^f(1)$ charge conservation and $C_2$ rotation symmetry as:

 For systems with spinless fermions, $\bs{R}^2=1$.
-Nevertheless, we can twist the group elements of $\mathbb{Z}_2$ by a $U^f(1)$ phase factor as:
+Nevertheless, we can twist the group elements of $C_2$ by a $U^f(1)$ phase factor as:

 then we reformulate the total symmetry group with the twisted operators: